pr4aveen/tp/docs/DeveloperGuide.md

 #### Design Details

 * The `SortCommandParser` parses user input and passes sort values (Sort type, whether it is in ascending order, whether the default ordering of completion status) to the `ModelManager`.
-* The comparators are then generated according to these values in `ModelmMnager` and sort order is imposed on the list of projects/tasks based on the comparator. `ModelManager` stores the information of the latest sort order imposed so that the sort order can be maintained.
+* The comparators are then generated according to these values in `ModelManager` and sort order is imposed on the list of projects/tasks based on the comparator. `ModelManager` stores the information of the latest sort order imposed so that the sort order can be maintained.

 * All comparators extend the class `Comparator<TrackedItem>` except `DeadlineCompare`, which extends the class `Comparator<HashMap<String, Object>>`.

-  * This is because for all other attributes such as name, completion status and created date, it is guaranteed that every TaskItem will have a non-null value, however it is possible that a project or a task has no deadline.
+  * This is because for all other attributes such as name, completion status and created date, it is guaranteed that every `TrackedItem` will have a non-null value, however it is possible that a project or a task has no deadline.
-  * Therefore, `Comparator.nullsLast` was used to place the project/tasks with no deadlines at the end of the list if the list is to be sorted by deadline.
+  * Therefore, `Comparator#nullsLast` was used to place the project/tasks with no deadlines at the end of the list if the list is to be sorted by deadline.
 Those with deadlines will then be compared by passing in their deadline and name details to a `HashMap` which is then compared using `DeadlineCompare`, while those without deadlines will be sorted in alphabetical order using `NameCompare`.

-#### Alternative Implementation: Using `Comparable<TrackedItem>`
+#### Alternative Implementation: Making `TrackedItem` extend `Comparable`

 This implementation was initially considered at the start before developing the sort feature further to include different sort types and sort orders.
 However, this was not as appropriate for usage due to the following reasons:

-* Making `TrackedItem` extend Comparable<TrackedItem>` would not allow for advanced, multi-level sort feature that we have now as it would only be sorted in one particular order.
+* Making `TrackedItem` extend `Comparable<TrackedItem>` would not allow for advanced, multi-level sort feature that we have now as it would only be sorted in one particular order.
-* In the case of deadline, some tasks/projects do not have them, and it would not be possible to sort projects/tasks using Comparable<TrackedItem>.
+* In the case of deadline, some tasks/projects do not have them, and it would not be possible to sort projects/tasks using `Comparable<TrackedItem>`.

-### Undo/Redo feature
+### Undo/Redo Feature

+Done by Kang Su Min

 The undo/redo command allows users to step through their history log of Momentum, such that they can undo commands they have excecuted wrongly, or redo commands that they have previously undone.

 #### Chosen Implementation

 The undo/redo implementation is as such:

  * Create a `VersionedProjectBook` which extends `ProjectBook` with an undo/redo history log
  * The history of `VersionedProjectBook` is stored as a `projectBookStateList` containing versions of `ProjectBookWithUi` and a `currentStatePointer`.
 Users are able to go back to a particular point in their history log by shiting the `currentStatePointer`.
     * The need for an additional class `ProjectBookWithUi` comes from the need to store UI details that need to be reset in `ModelManager` class in addition to the resetting of `ProjectBook` data done by undo/redo within `VersionedProjectBook` class.
  The `VersionedProjectBook` implements the following operations to facilitate the storing and traversing of history:

 * `VersionedProjectBook#commit()` — Saves the current project book state in its `projectBookStateList` as a `ProjectBookWithUi` object.